 Figure 18 - Salinity profiles for B1NS from 7/29/11 and B3 from 5/8/12.

-The B1NS profile views a section of the transition zone roughly parallel with the coast and falling around 20 m inland on B1WE.
+The B1NS profile (Figure 18, top) views a section of the transition zone roughly parallel with the coast and falling around 20 m inland on B1WE.
 The salinity range for B1NS in July 2011 was from 2 to 25 ppt.
 Lightly brackish water was only found at the near surface at the end of the transect and between 2 and 4 meters of depth.
 The majority of the profile is moderately brackish, at the surface and below 4 meters of depth.
 Only below 8 to 9 meters of depth does the salinity become very brackish.
 From this profile and the B1WE profile, it can be seen that the very top of the transition zone is higher in salinity while a several meter thick zone of lower salinity water lies underneath.

-The tidal B3 profile contrasts with the B1 profiles.
+The tidal B3 profile (Figure 18, bottom) contrasts with the B1 profiles.
 The salinity range for the B3 tidal measurement was between 4.8 and 146 ppt.
 A salinity of 146 ppt is unreasonably high but the areas are small and found primarily close to the surface.
 The only area of what appears to be light brackish water is in a thin zone at the surface between 2 and 5 m along the transect.
 The majority of the profile is moderately to very brackish.
 A zone of moderately brackish water appears between 1 and 4 m of depth, thinning out as it approaches the coast.
 This area has much more brackish groundwater than the B1 site.

 At the beginning of the B1WE profile (first 4 m) and along the majority of the surface of the B3 tidal profile, salinities above 35 ppt were observed.
 The beginning of the B1WE profile and the tidal B3 profile share a common feature, which may be the source of these values.
 The B1WE profile starts the first few meters in a grassy salt marsh.
 The first 24 m of the B3 tidal profile is in a muddy tidal flat and the remainder of the line is on a gravel road with the some finer sediment mixed in.
 The mud varies in depth to limestone.
 For the most part, it was only a few centimeters deep but solution holes were also filled in with the mud.
 The gravel on the road was a thin layer, varying around a centimeter or two of depth to the limestone.
 The mud found on B1WE and B3 are both classified as marl by soil survey maps from the Natural Resource Conservation Service (Hurt 1995).
 Marl, a calcerous mud, would have a lower resistivity and a different formation factor than the surrounding limestone.
+The marl may contain some clay which is itself conductive.

 Change Analysis